nasa/cape/doc/pycart/examples/arrow.rst

     |                 | run's results as inputs to the second                 |
     +-----------------+-------------------------------------------------------+

+The *Verbose* option is relatively self-explanatory in that more information is printed to either the terminal or the PBS output file.
+In particular, each command that is issued to the top-level terminal also prints the name of the directory in which it is run and the name of the file storing its STDOUT output.

 For a simple case, these parameters seem unnecessarily confusing.
 Why not just tell ``flowCart`` how many iterations to run and be done with it?
 For one thing, *IterSeq* specifies a required number of iterations whereas *it_fc* just suggests to ``flowCart`` or ``mpix_flowCart`` how many iterations to run.
 If ``flowCart`` exits early due to some kind of failure, this convention means that pyCart will clearly alert us.

 Secondly, some applications require more sophisticated approach.
 A common example is a hypersonic case that needs to be run in first-order mode for a few